ashishdoneriya/workbook/content/post/oops-concepts.md

 **What are access modifiers (specifiers)?**\
 Access modifiers are keywords that are used for data hiding in object oriented programming.
 In Java  - public, private, protected and default

+**What are abstract class?**\
+Abstract classes are created by placing abstract keyword before class name.
+Abstract classes are classes that contains both abstract and non abstact methods.Abstract classes/methods are generally used when a class provides some high level functionality but leaves out certain details to be implemented by derived classes.
+Making the class/method abstract ensures that it cannot be used on its own, but must be specialized to define the details that have been left out of the high level implementation.